Cart

 About 40% of US foodborne illness outbreaks are traced back to workers who came in sick.10

 Long story short here?
 It’s not worth it.
 Encourage your staff to stay home if they're sick and provide them with sick days.
-Proper uniform and hair coverings are also important, as are proper hand-washing protocols.
+Use a simple check-in question or log.
+Make it clear that reporting illness will not be penalized.

 Chill food that needs it